 The first leaders carried the title chachaung, meaning shaman or priest, suggesting they were selected because of their role as community shamans.
 The dominant clans in this early period were the Pak, Sok, and Kim.
 Nulchi (r.
 417-458 CE) established a father-to-son inheritance of the crown, replacing the previous rotation system between the clans.
 During the reign of king Soji (458-500 CE) post stations were established to better link the various fortified cities of the group.
 The capital, Saro, gave the kingdom its first name (also known as Seorabol meaning 'Eastern Land') which was changed to Silla during the reign of king Beopheung (r.
 514-540 CE) when a greater degree of centralisation was achieved.

 Silla battled constantly over the centuries with the neighbouring kingdoms of Goguryeo, Baekje, and the Gaya confederation, with all four vying for greater control of the Korean peninsula and constantly switching allies.
 The Silla kingdom did have the advantage of protection from local mountains which isolated it to some degree from the other Korean states.
-Silla formed an alliance with Goguryeo to rebuff a Japanese-Baekje army in 400 CE, but when Goguryeo became more territorially ambitious, Baekje and Silla formed a long-lasting partnership between 433 and 553 CE.
+Silla formed an alliance with Goguryeo to rebuff a Japanese-Baekje army in 400 CE, but when Goguryeo became more territorially ambitious in the 5th century, Baekje and Silla formed a long-lasting partnership between 433 and 553 CE.

-Silla prospered in the reign of Jijeung (500-514 CE) with greater agricultural yields coming from the introduction of oxen-drawn ploughs and irrigation systems.
+Silla prospered in the 6th century during the reign of Jijeung (500-514 CE) with greater agricultural yields coming from the introduction of oxen-drawn ploughs and irrigation systems.
 The kingdom also benefitted from natural resources such as iron and gold.
 Silla-manufactured goods included silks, leather products, furniture, ceramics, and metal tools and weapons, all of which were supervised by dedicated government departments.

 Relations with Baekje turned sour when Silla occupied parts of the lower Han river valley.
 In 554 CE, at the battle of Gwansan (modern Okcheon), Silla defeated a Baekje army and killed their king Song.
 This move gave Silla access to the western coast and the Yellow Sea, providing the possibility to forge greater links with China.